Table of Contents

-There are several brands that make contacts that serve both cosmetic and vision-correcting purposes.
-(Learn More) The market for colored contact lenses continues to expand and offer more options.
+There are several brands that make contacts for both cosmetic and vision-correcting purposes.

 Contacts for astigmatism are often specialized in the form of toric lenses.
 These lenses change the way light is refracted into the lens of the eye to account for the irregularly shaped cornea and therefore correct vision.

-All contact lenses require a prescription and a fitting by an optometrist.
-(Learn More)
+All contact lenses require a prescription and fitting from an optometrist.

 All contacts are considered medical devices and must be approved by the FDA, even if they are not needed to correct vision.